Everything you need to know about visiting Dubai in September

 - Enjoy the combination of the Lost Chambers Aquarium indoors, then head to Aquaventure at Atlantis.

-Before you go… things to know before your visit to Dubai
+Before you go… More important things you should know when planning a trip to Dubai

-- Pop into our essential planning information page, it includes everything you need to know about getting around Dubai, a handy guide on what to pack and top tips for first-timers on the do’s and don’ts, laws and customs to be aware of.
+- Pop into our essential planning information page, it includes everything you need to know about getting around Dubai, a handy guide on what to pack, and top tips for first-timers on the do’s and don’ts, laws, and customs to be aware of.

-- Pick up a Dubai Pass to save up to 50% on top Dubai attractions
+- Pick up a Dubai Pass from iVenture or a Go City Dubai Pass to save up to 50% on top Dubai attractions.

 - Don’t forget to pack your travel insurance!!!